Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 fig, axes = plt.subplots(1, 2, figsize=(14, 5))

-# Left: islet cells + alpha-shape outline.
+# Left: islet cells + the islet cluster's alpha-shape outline (pulled from the collection).

 axes[0].scatter(spatial[:, 0], spatial[:, 1], s=0.2, color="lightgray", label="all cells")